ioccc-src/winner/1995/cdua/README.md

 ## To build:

-We recommend that you try this alternate version first.
-For reasons why this is see the [original code](#original-code) section below.
+We recommend that you try the alternate version first so you can see what this entry looked like back in 1995 (with a configurable speed).
+See the [original code](#original-code) section below for the original entry.

 ```sh
 make alt
 ```

-This alternate version uses `usleep(3)` with `Z` (defined in the Makefile, default `3000`) microseconds to make it easier to see the maze being solved in real time.
-You can redefine `Z` to reconfigure it in case it's going too slow, too fast :-) or you're doing some strange experiment like making it 100000 (which is actually fun :-) ).
+The alternate version uses `usleep(3)` with `SLEEP` (defined in the Makefile, default `3000`) microseconds to make it easier to see the maze being solved in real time.
+You can redefine `SLEEP` at compile time to reconfigure it in case it's going too slow, too fast :-) or you're doing some strange experiment like making it 100000 (which is actually fun :-) ).

 ### Bugs and (Mis)features: